 Let’s look at the first point.

 It’s not safe to share your vulnerability with everyone.

 Some people are judgemental, and rather than give you acceptance; they will judge and shame you and make you feel even worse.

 Some people will take advantage of the vulnerabilities you share and use them against you.

 Signs to not trust someone with your vulnerability:

-Do they often gossip or talk bad about others?
+Do they often gossip or talk badly about others?

-If they tend to gossip in a negative way about other people, then it shows a judgemental attitude and that they likely share this judgment with others.
+If they tend to gossip negatively about other people, then it shows a judgemental attitude and that they likely share this judgment with others.

 It would be unwise to share vulnerability with someone that consistently acts in this way.

 We all show judgment at some point.
 We are human.